 5 fun (and 1 controversial) things to do in Gansbaai

 What to do in a laid back seaside fishing village in South Africa

 A sleepy little hollow with loads of undercurrents

 Is Gansbaai worth visiting?

 There is a little seaside fishing village in South Africa on the southern coast, about 150 kilometres outside Cape Town.
 Its name supposedly originates from a colony of wild geese that congregated at a natural spring near the old harbour.
-The original name ‘Gansgat” (goose hole) was created.
+The original name ‘Gansgat” (goose hole, translated from Afrikaans) was created.

 When driving from the direction of Cape Town, you can either drive along the coast via Gordon’s Bay and Betty’s Bay or you can drive over Sir Lowry’s Pass.
 You pass Hermanus and about 20 kilometres after Stanford you will find Gansbaai nestled between a small mountain and the sea.

 Gansbaai might seem like a sleepy hollow but there are disturbing undercurrents regarding conservation (or lack thereof) of endangered species.
 These include the poaching of abalone and crayfish.